Engy2003/HR_Analysis_PowerBI_Project/README.md

 - **Data Modeling**: The project incorporates multiple relationships and data models to link the various tables, ensuring accurate and meaningful analysis.
 - **Data Visualization**: Interactive reports and dashboards were created in Power BI to visualize insights on employee performance, satisfaction, and education levels.
 Key questions explored include:
   - What are the performance trends across different education levels?
-  - Satisfaction levels across various departments
+  - Satisfaction levels across various departments?
   - How do satisfaction levels correlate with performance ratings?

 ## Connect with Me